AmigaLabs/clib4/README.md

 Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however there is a bug in `libstdc++.so` that is causing a crash on program start.
 So if you want to use libstdc++ it is better to remove it and link against the static version.
-However they needs the beta elf.library not yet released to public
+However shared objects needs the beta elf.library not yet released to public

 ### Large file support